luca-penasa/mappy-dev-extra/documents/README.md

 ## Geological mapping

 Depending on the scope of the geological survey the cartography can depict different types of content: whether lithostratigrapy, chronostratigrapy, morphology, or other criteria are considered, the building blocks of a geological map is the geological unit, as the base element used to subdivide a region into geologically homogeneous patches of terrain.

 ![rembrandt_map](imgs/PM-MER-SI-Rembrandt_01.browse.png)
 <figcaption> An example of a geological map realized on Mercury </figcaption>

 The basic building blocks of a map are the **units**, which are represented with different colors on the map.
 Each unit is separated from the surrounding ones by lines (contacts).
-Some key points to keep in ming when realizing a geological map are:
+Some key points to keep in mind when realizing a geological map are:

 - **Completeness**: no area within the region subject to the mapping can be left unassigned.
 - **Limited**: the map should be limited to a specific region, which is defined by an exterior boundary.